If you’re living paycheck to paycheck, you’re probably frustrated.

 The impact of a 20-50% reduction in your housing costs is going to be far greater than the $5 you save by skipping your morning latte.

-As you look for ways to reduce your spending, you should also be looking for ways to earn more.
+As you look for ways to reduce your spending, you should also look for ways to earn more.

 Related Reading: The Complete Guide to Making More Money